dotnet/docs/docs/standard/io/pipelines.md

 ## PipeReader

 <xref:System.IO.Pipelines.PipeReader> manages memory on the caller's behalf. **Always** call <xref:System.IO.Pipelines.PipeReader.AdvanceTo%2A?displayProperty=nameWithType> after calling <xref:System.IO.Pipelines.PipeReader.ReadAsync%2A?displayProperty=nameWithType>.
 This lets the `PipeReader` know when the caller is done with the memory so that it can be tracked.
-The `ReadOnlySequence<byte>` returned from `PipeReader.ReadAsync` is only valid until the call the `PipeReader.AdvanceTo`:

-* It's illegal to use `ReadOnlySequence<byte>` after calling `PipeReader.AdvanceTo`.
+The `ReadOnlySequence<byte>` returned from `PipeReader.ReadAsync` is only valid until the call the `PipeReader.AdvanceTo`.
+It's illegal to use `ReadOnlySequence<byte>` after calling `PipeReader.AdvanceTo`.
-* Using `ReadOnlySequence<byte>` after calling `PipeReader.AdvanceTo` is undefined.

 `PipeReader.AdvanceTo` takes two <xref:System.SequencePosition> arguments: